-According to a recent study in the US, twenty-five percent of all automobile accidents there are caused by inattentive driving while talking or texting on cell phones.
-I wonder what percent of car crashes in Thailand are related to this issue.
+According to a recent study in the US, twenty-five percent of all automobile accidents in the States are caused by inattentive driving while talking or texting on cell phones.
+I wonder what percentage of car crashes in Thailand are related to this issue.
 Tuk tuk drivers are constantly chatting on their phones.

 My tuk tuk driver the other day was born in Kathmandu which explains why he has this particular sticker on his vehicle.
 This emblem is prevalent in Nepal and it has come to represent the country itself.
 The eyes are meant to be those of the Buddha and signifify his all-seeing and all-knowing qualities.
 The coiled line below the eyes is the Nepalese number one which symbolizes unity and enlightenment.
 When I see the round yellow shape, however, all I can think about is one of those happy faces that says "have a nice day".